Saving at Walgreens: How to Use Coupons, Register Rewards and Instant Savings

 The first step to qualifying for the sales and extra savings at Walgreens is by signing up for Walgreens' Balance Rewards program.
-You can do this at the register at Walgreens or go to Walgreens.com.
+You can do this at the register at Walgreens or by going to Walgreens.com.
 It is simple, fast and free.

 Coupons Accepted at Walgreens

 Walgreens accepts manufacturer coupons both in paper form, like those found in the Sunday newspaper, and printable coupons found on the internet from legitimate sources like coupons.com, SmartSource, and manufacturers' websites.

 Walgreens will accept one manufacturer coupon (paper or printable) per item.
 For example, if you have two manufacturer's coupons for $1.00 off Tide detergent, you cannot use both coupons on one box of Tide detergent.

 Walgreens has a weekly ad that runs Sunday through Saturday and it is available in print form or online at Walgreens.com.
 The weekly ad lists most of the sales and in-ad coupons available for the week.
 In-ad Walgreens coupons (store coupons) can be used with a manufacturer coupon on a single item unless either coupon prohibits it.

 The in-ad Walgreens store coupons often show a limit of how many items can be purchased with the coupon.
 For example, the in-ad store coupon might say, "Hefty Trash Bags, 14 gal.
 49 pack - $7.99.
 Limit 4."

 For this type of promotion, you can use the one in-ad coupon on four boxes of the Hefty Trash Bags.
 You do not need four separate in-ad coupons.
 However, if you want to include manufacturer coupons, you will need one manufacturer coupon for each box of trash bags that you will be purchasing.